Amos Pinchot: Early life and education

-Pinchot was born in Paris, to American parents, who were Episcopalians.
-His father was James Wallace Pinchot (1831–1908), a successful New York City wallpaper merchant and supporter of the conservation movement and his mother was Mary Jane Eno (maiden; 1838–1914), daughter of one of New York City's wealthiest real estate developers, Amos Eno.
+Pinchot was born in Paris, to American parents, James Wallace Pinchot (1831–1908), a successful New York City wallpaper merchant and supporter of the conservation movement and Mary Jane Pinchot (née Eno, 1838–1914), daughter of one of New York City's wealthiest real estate developers, Amos Eno.
 His siblings were the conservation leader Gifford Pinchot, and Antoinette E. Pinchot who later married Alan Johnstone.
+The Pinchots were Episcopalians.

 Pinchot was educated at St. Paul's, and at Yale where he was a member of the secret society Skull and Bones, He graduated with a Bachelor of Arts degree in 1897.
 In 1898, Pinchot enrolled at Columbia University to study law.
 Later that same year, he left school to fight in the Spanish–American War.
 Pinchot enlisted in the 1st New York Volunteer Cavalry and served in Puerto Rico.
 After the war ended, he enrolled in New York Law School in 1899 and was admitted to the bar association in New York in 1900.

 Career

 Shortly after being admitted to the bar, Pinchot was appointed deputy assistant district attorney for New York County.
 He left the position in 1901.

 In 1905, Pinchot served a year's political apprenticeship as a lobbyist for President Theodore Roosevelt and returned to Washington again in 1909 to live and work with his brother Gifford during the Pinchot–Ballinger controversy, which pitted his brother (recently fired as the US Forest Service chief) against President William Howard Taft's Secretary of the Interior.
 Taft had fired Gifford for insubordination, which inflamed the insurgent wing of the Republican Party allied to Roosevelt.

 Though a member of Roosevelt's inner circle during the Bull Moose campaign of 1912, Pinchot exasperated the former president with his moralistic criticism of the role of big business in the party, including his criticism of the party chairman, George Walbridge Perkins, who was a leading industrialist and sat on the board of U.S. Steel.
 Pinchot ultimately joined the Democratic Party, defended the rights of workers, and became acquainted with leftist intellectuals.

-In 1924, he supported Robert La Follette's presidential bid and wrote a history of the Progressive Party which is an important primary historical document, an eye-witness account and analysis by a major insider activist in Progressive politics for twenty years.
+In 1924, he supported Robert M. La Follette's presidential bid and wrote a history of the Progressive Party which is an important primary historical document, an eye-witness account and analysis by a major insider activist in Progressive politics for twenty years.
 His opposition to preparedness before World War I, insistence that wartime profits be heavily taxed, strong anticommunism in his later years, and involvement in the America First Committee alienated many political allies and made his last days difficult.
 In 1937, he was a founding member of the National Committee to Uphold Constitutional Government.